mircealungu/student-projects/writing_rules/Avoid_Adjectives.md

 > In these meetings we had *fruitful* discussions...

 If you think your meetings were *fruitful* then instead of simply writing that, maybe highlight three things that the reader will understand are important that came out of those meetings.
 Then the user will understand that the meetings were fruitful.
+Show, don't tell.

 Or look at the use of *abysmally* in the following example: